-Information about the Midland League and the Masters League.
+Information about the Midland League.

 We have been particularly successful in recent years in the Midlands League (champions for two consecutive years.)
-There are only two spaces per event so competition to get into the team is high and as such you may not be selected even if you are available.
+There are only two spaces per event so competition to get into the team is high and as such, you may not be selected even if you are available.

 We are always looking for new athletes to compete in the league so if you are interested please contact Team Manager Athena, using the contact form on the right of this page.